 So I finally got to

-If the children wanted to go to school, they left to go to school.
-When they were six years old they had to go to school.
-That's where I went to school.
+If the children wanted to go to school, they left home to go to school.
+When they were six years old they children had to go to school.
+T and that's where when I went to left for school.
 When I was six years old the superintendent was across the river here(9) with a horse and buggy.
-Well, when the school wagon came by, I got in the wagon to go to the government school.
+They had a wagon and boat that'd go around picking school kids up, Well, and when the school wagon came by, I got in the wagon to go to the government school.
 They had a wagon and boat that'd go around picking school kids up to go to the school.

 "Paul Buffalo," he called.

 My mother said, "Oh, it's pred'near ricing time.
 Pred'near ricing time.
 Paul, Mary, there's the government team.
 There's a superintendent of the government school.
 They've come to get you now.
 Everybody leaves."

 They had the "U.S." on them.
 So we packed up right now!